onflow/flow-go/language.md

 - *Auditability*: Focus on readability: make it easy to verify what the code is doing.
 - *Simplicity*: Focus on developer productivity and usability: make it easy to write code, provide good tooling.

+## Syntax

+The programming language's syntax and behavior is inspired by Kotlin, Swift, Rust, TypeScript, and Solidity.

 ## Comments

 Comments can be used to document code.
 A comment is text that is not executed.